Jana-Marie/USB-PD-Firmware/README.md

 * Setup mode implements a USB CDC-ACM command-line interface allowing configuration to be loaded from and stored in flash.

+### New in version 1.1.0

+* Setup mode allows real-time renegotiation of voltage and current, complete with the ability to control whether the output is enabled or disabled.
+* Allows the user to read a power supply's advertised capabilities while in Setup mode.

 ## Prerequisites

 To compile the firmware, you must first install the [GNU ARM Embedded